Twisted K-theory, K-homology and bivariant Chern-Connes type character of some infinite dimensional spaces

-In \cite{MatSte} Mathai--Stevenson constructed a twisted Chern--Connes character homomorphism from the twisted $\K$-theory to the twisted periodic cyclic homology and showed that this map is an isomorphism after tensoring with $\CC$.
-Their theory was restricted to compact spaces and it was subsequently extended to orbifolds in \cite{TuXuChern}.
-However, in many interesting applications in physics and topology one encounters larger spaces, e.g., $U(\infty)$, $SU(\infty)$, $\CC P^\infty$, etc. The Bott unitary group $U(\infty)$ is a classifying space for topological $\K^1$-theory and hence an interesting object in topology.
+In many interesting applications of twisted $\K$-theory to physics and topology one encounters large spaces, e.g., $U(\infty)$, $SU(\infty)$, $\CC P^\infty$, etc. The Bott unitary group $U(\infty)$ is a classifying space for topological $\K^1$-theory and hence an interesting object in topology.
 In the Wess--Zumino--Witten models one typically takes a Lie group, like $SU(n)$, as the target space.
 It is plausible that allowing the target space to be an infinite dimensional Lie group, like $SU(\infty)$, is also interesting.
 Such objects appear in the `large $N$ limit' discussions in string theory.
 Specifically, Gopakumar--Vafa advocate the study of $SU(\infty)$ gauge theories in \cite{GopaVafa} and (infinite) matrix models were shown to be relevant to $M$-theory \cite{BFSS}.
-Yet another natural class of infinite dimensional spaces that should be investigated if one is interested in twisted $\K$-theory is that of loop groups (see, for instance, \cite{HekMic}).
-Such objects are well within the purview of our framework but we shall not discuss them here.

-In this article we study the twisted $\K$-theory and (periodic) cyclic homology theory (whenever it makes sense) of some infinite dimensional spaces.
-We also study the dual $\K$-homology theory and (local) cyclic cohomology theory of such spaces.
-More precisely, we consider those infinite dimensional spaces, whose underlying topological space is countably compactly generated, paracompact and Hausdorff, i.e., a countable direct limit of compact Hausdorff spaces.
-This level of generality is sufficient to treat all the above-mentioned examples, e.g., In order to study the cyclic homology theory one needs to worry about a smooth structure in addition.
+The category of separable $\sC$-algebras is sufficient to treat all the above-mentioned examples, i.e., Furthermore, for a compact Hausdorff topological group $G$, one may choose a countably compactly generated and Hausdorff model for $EG$.
 We concentrate on the example of $SU(\infty)$ throughout, which is an infinite dimensional Lie group, and known as the {\em universal gauge group} in the physics literature \cite{HarMoo,CarMic}.
-This group was quantized in the setting of $\sC$-quantum groups and its (representable) $\K$-theory was computed in \cite{Qhom}
+This group was quantized in the setting of $\sC$-quantum groups and its (representable) $\K$-theory was computed in \cite{Qhom}.
+Another important class of infinite dimensional spaces is that of loop groups \cite{PreSeg} (see also \cite{HekMic}).
+Although such objects cannot be studied via $\sC$-algebras, we argue in the first few sections of the paper (see Section \ref{locConK} and Section \ref{HPT}) that there is a completely satisfactory theory using locally convex algebras \cite{CunWeyl} if one is merely interested in twisted $\K$-theory and periodic cyclic homology computations (and not their full bivariant generalizations).
+In a subsequent paper we are going to describe another bivariant theory that is capable of handling all such infinite dimensional spaces.